coalesceio/databricks-base-node-types-sql/README.md

 ### Notes

 - Verify that all **column datatypes** are successfully resolved before creating the object.
 Columns with an `UNKNOWN` datatype may cause stage generation or runtime failures.
 - **Datatype Compatibility:** If the defaulted datatype is not compatible with Databricks, use CAST() to explicitly convert the value to a Databricks-compatible datatype.
+Note that shorthand casting syntax (::<datatype>) may not be supported as of now.

 - Any keyword that is valid immediately after **SELECT** is accepted in the final **SELECT** clause (right after any CTEs) — for example **DISTINCT** or **ALL**.
 This does not extend to keywords like `DEFAULT` that, while valid SQL keywords elsewhere, don't fit in a `SELECT` clause.